Link to: International Year of Natural Fibres 2009: Hemp

 Press Release: Hemp a key driver for economic success

-Hemp fibre is obtained from the bast of the plant Cannabis sativa L. It grows easily – to a height of 4 m – without agrochemicals and captures large quantities of carbon.
-Production of Hemp is restricted in some countries, where the plant is confused with marijuana.
-Optimum yield of Hemp fibre is more than 2 tonnes per ha, while average yields are around 650 kg..
+The Hemp fibre is obtained from the bast of the plant Cannabis sativa L. It grows easily – to a height of 4 m – without agrochemicals and captures large quantities of carbon.
+Optimum yield of Hemp fibre is more than 3 tonnes per ha, while average yields are around 1.5 – 2 tonnes per ha (in Europe).

-Long, strong and durable, Hemp fibres are about 70% cellulose and contain low levels of lignin (around 8-10%).
-The fibre diameter ranges from 16 to 50 microns.
+Long, strong and durable, Hemp fibres are about 70% cellulose and contain low levels of lignin (around 3 – 13%, most frequently published: 6%).
+The single fibre diameter ranges from 3 to 50 microns.
 Hemp fibre conducts heat, dyes well, resists mildew, blocks ultraviolet light and has natural anti-bacterial properties.
 Shorter, woody core fibres (“tow”) contain higher levels of lignin.

-Between 2000 and 2006, world production of Hemp fibre grew from 50 000 tonnes to almost 90 000 tonnes, almost half of it produced in China.
-Production in the EU was 23 000 tonnes.
+Between 2000 and 2016, world production of Hemp fibre grew from 50 000 tonnes to more than 100,000 tonnes, almost half of it produced in China.
+Production in the EU was 30,000 tonnes.
 China is the largest exporter of Hemp textiles, mainly to Europe and North America, where the market for hemp clothing is growing rapidly.
-China also exports hemp-based fibreboard.
+China also exports hemp shivs-based fibreboard.